 In the case of the Patriarchs, however, they became “protected” citizens in the promised land through the call of God (Gen 17:8; 20:1; 23; 4).
 Hebrews 11:9,13 describes them as pilgrims and strangers, …”

 The land, even the Promised Land, is YHWH’s, and in His gracious hospitality, He protects Israel and is Israel’s companion as she sojourns in the land.

 The word “sojourner” (Heb. tosab) refers to the temporary, landless wage earner.
 That is Israel’s identity.
-She “has” a land.
+She “has” a land only in a relative sense.
 She dwells in the land of promise but she is never to forget that her real treasure is the Lord Himself.
 The psalmist echoes the perspective in Psalm 73:25,

 “Whom have I in heaven but You?